mmistakes/minimal-mistakes/_posts/2017-02-12-software-by-design.md

 trades or displaying products and taking orders in an e-commerce system.
 I will talk about why I feel functional programming is a good paradigm for dealing with these problems in later blogs.

-I've adopted and practised many techniques over the years to help design and architect software: jackson structured programming, data flow diagrams, entity relationship diagrams, booch object-oriented design, jacobson use cases, uml along with various ad-hoc approaches and diagramming styles.
+I've adopted and practised many techniques over the years to help design and architect software: Jackson Structured Programming, Data Flow Diagrams, Entity Relationship Diagrams, Booch Object-Oriented Design, Jacobson Use Cases, UML along with various ad-hoc approaches and diagramming styles.

 Some of the techniques used in architecture or design at the system and component level are applicable regardless of the